 Cherry Bekaert conducted fiscal monitoring for the period 10/1/20 through 2/28/21.
 Cherry Bekaert reviewed a total of 936 elements during the review period.
 There were no findings and 1 observation.
 Based upon the total elements reviewed, this was a 0% error rate.
+Reviewed at the 7/12 Audit Committee which meets directly prior to the Executive Committee meeting.

-EXHIBITS Memo #03 - 21 (QA)

-Chart of Findings
+EXHIBITS Memo #03 - 21 (QA) Chart of Findings